 How Seismic Waves Affect Different Size Buildings — Houses and short buildings shake differently than tall buildings.

-How You Can Strengthen Your Home — Actions you can take to prepare your home for the shaking from an earthquake.
+How You Can Strengthen Your Home (PDF) — Actions you can take to prepare your home for the shaking from an earthquake.

 |Centers for Disease Control|